Partial permutation

 is a bijection between two specified subsets of S. That is, it is defined by two subsets U and V of equal size, and a one-to-one mapping from U to V. Equivalently, it is a partial function on S that can be extended to a permutation.

 Representation

-It is common to consider the case when the set S is simply the set {1, 2, ..., n} of the first n integers.
+It is common to consider the case when the set S is simply the set {1, 2, ..., n} of the first n positive integers.
 In this case, a partial permutation may be represented by a string of n symbols, some of which are distinct numbers in the range from 1 to $n$ and the remaining ones of which are a special "hole" symbol ◊.
 In this formulation, the domain U of the partial permutation consists of the positions in the string that do not contain a hole, and each such position is mapped to the number in that position.
 For instance, the string "1 ◊ 2" would represent the partial permutation that maps 1 to itself and maps 3 to 2.